-Building a brand ambassador program or influencer program is an effective way to acquire and retain new customers.
-After all, people trust recommendations from their network far more than traditional ads.
-But the terminology of the referral marketing world can be super confusing.
+Both brand ambassador programs and influencer programs are effectives way to gain new customers.
+After all, people trust recommendations from their network far more than they trust traditional ads.
+But the terminology in the word-of-mouth marketing world can be quite confusing.
 What’s the difference between a brand ambassador and an influencer?

 Many companies use these terms interchangeably.
-And influencers and brand ambassadors can fulfill the same basic purposes.
+And brand ambassadors and influencers can serve the same basic purposes.

-Both share your product with their audience, which helps you grow your customer base.
-However, several key factors separate brand ambassadors and influencers.
-Let’s examine the similarities and differences between brand ambassadors and influencers.
+Both share your product with their audience, which helps grow your customer base.
+However, several key factors separate brand ambassadors vs. influencers.
+Let’s examine the similarities and differences between the two.

 Who is a brand ambassador?

 Brand ambassadors are real people who love your brand and your products.
-These individuals actively use your brand’s products, and they want to spread the word about your products because they are passionate about seeing your brand succeed.
-Think of them as “top-notch cheerleaders”!
+These individuals actively use your products or services, and are passionate about your brand.

-Ambassadors are experts in your brand, and experts at promoting your products casually, via word-of-mouth.
+Ambassadors are also experts at sharing your products with others via word-of-mouth.
 They aren’t always celebrities, and they don’t always have a gargantuan network of social media followers.
-But, they are often authorities in their field – and the field your brand serves.
+But they are usually authorities in their field – and the field your brand serves.

 This fitness instructor is a Lululemon brand ambassador.

-They might receive money or free products as an incentive for their services, but not necessarily.
+They might receive money or free products as an incentive for their services, but it’s not a requirement.
 Often, brand ambassadors are more than happy to assist you without compensation – seeing you succeed is incentive enough.

 After seven years of loyalty, Maker’s Mark Ambassadors receive the opportunity to purchase bourbon from a barrel that bears their name.

-What’s one of the best parts of brand ambassadors?
+What’s one of the best parts of having a brand ambassador?
 They’ll usually create content, like social media posts, product images, and blog articles, for you for free.
-They’ll use their authentic perspective to talk about your brand, so it’s easy for them to connect with their audiences genuinely and with true enthusiasm.
-Plus, they’ll share the content with their friends, who will likely spread the word to their own friends (free publicity!)
+They’ll use their unique perspective to talk about your brand, so it’s easy for them to genuinely connect with their audiences.

 It’s clear to audiences that a brand ambassador isn’t trying to push products or opinions.
 After all, they aren’t explicitly saying “buy this.”
-Rather, they are simply telling why they love a product from their own experiences, to inform others about the brand.
-As a result, brand ambassadors give new and future customers a compelling reason to trust you.
+Rather, they are simply sharing why they love a product based on their own experience.
+As a result, brand ambassadors give potential customers a compelling reason to trust you.

-In a nutshell, brand ambassadors are your informal (and extremely cost-effective) spokespeople—the faces and voices of your product!
+In a nutshell, brand ambassadors are your informal (and extremely cost-effective) spokespeople, serving as the faces and voices of your product.

 Who is an influencer?

-An influencer is someone with a substantial reputation, and often a substantial social media or blog following, who promotes a product for your brand.
-Instead of telling others about the brand by word-of-mouth, they influence by example.
-They authentically show others how they use your product in everyday life, with their own voice, and on their own social media channels.
+An influencer is someone with a substantial reputation, and often a substantial social media or blog following, who promotes your brand.
+Instead of sharing your brand through word of mouth, they influence by example.
+Influencers authentically show others how they use your product, with their own voice, and on their own social media channels.

 Influencer Redrhinestone shows how the mobile game Best Fiends helped her pass time at the airport.

-- For example, a cosmetics company might ask a makeup YouTuber to share and review their products in a video.
+- A cosmetics company might ask a makeup YouTuber to share and review their products in a video.

 - A plant-based snack company might ask a vegan blogger to sample and write about their newest snack.